Discover Teton Valley

 Menu

-Teton Valley, Idaho, is experiencing significant effects from the sudden road failure on Wyoming State HWY 22 at milepost 12.8.
-Wyoming Department of Transportation of Teton County (WYDOT) crews are well on their way to having the detour in place by the last week of June, weather permitting.
-Crews with Evans Construction and WYDOT continue to work around the clock on the temporary detour.
-We expect additional information later this week about the details of the paved, two twelve foot wide lanes on the south side of the curve (inside edge) that will route traffic during the longer construction effort to rebuild the permanent roadway.
+Teton Pass, Highway 22 is open again.
+The detour is paved, with two twelve foot wide lanes on the south side of the curve (inside edge) that will route traffic during the longer construction effort to rebuild the permanent roadway.
 See WYDOT's facebook page for impressive images and video of the project.

 UP-TO-DATE HIGHWAY INFORMATION